Monastery of Saint Thomas, Vettikkal: History

 This ancient Holy Cross is still retained on the east side wall of the Dayara building.
 In the year 1200 it was declared a Chapel.

 Kattumangattu Junior Bava Geevarghese Coorilose (second Bishop of Thozhiyoor Church) who died in 1809, is buried in this Dayara.
 He is considered a saint by the local faithful, who celebrate his feast on 28 and 29 May.
 Thousands of people irrespective of religious affiliations attend this every year and receive blessings.

-In 1877, Parumala Thirumeni and the Malankara Metropolitan, after 40 days of meditation and fasting, consecrated the renovated Dayara and the Holy Madbaha.
+In 1877, Parumala Thirumeni, the Malankara Metropolitan, after 40 days of meditation and fasting, consecrated the renovated Dayara and the Holy Madbaha.
 Soon after the consecration ceremony, the 'first Holy Synod of Malankara Church' was conducted in the Dayara.
 The Malankara Church was demarcated into seven dioceses in this Synod with Bishops being assigned to each Diocese.

-In 1976, Metropolitan Joseph Pakkomios renovated the Dayara.
+In 1976, Metropolitan Joseph Mar Pachomios renovated the Dayara.
 On 10 December 1976, in the centenary year of Parumala Thirumeni's ordination as Metropolitan, the holy relics of Parumala Thirumeni were transferred and interred here.

-In 1977, on 10 December, a Chapel in the upper floor of the Dayara was consecrated by Baselious Marthoma Mathews I, the Catholicose.
+In 1977, on 10 December, a Chapel in the upper floor of the Dayara was consecrated by Baselios Marthoma Mathews I, the Catholicose.